EXPLORING THE LANDSCAPE OF PAIN AND HURT

 Saffer (2012a) describes how,

-… [F]rom our first days, months, and years as a child, we look around and we try and get our needs met from the people who surround us day-to-day.
-To the degree our parents and caregivers are not able or willing to meet our needs, we develop coping mechanisms and strategies - patterns that we carry into our adult lives.
+… [F]rom our first days, months, and years as a child, we look around and we try and get our needs met – from the people who surround us day-to-day.
+To the degree that our parents and caregivers can meet our needs – which includes, perhaps most importantly, the need to feel loved and secure – we are able to develop a sense of being okay.
+To the degree our parents and caregivers are not able or willing to meet our needs, including the pivotal need to feel loved and secure, we develop coping mechanisms and strategies — patterns that we carry into our adult lives.
 By the time we reach adulthood, we’ve had years of practice with these coping patterns and we begin to believe that these patterns are who we really are!

 Burney (2012) gives a very striking description of this process in his book, Codependence: the dance of wounded souls.